 ODP is an elite program.
-It is designed to bring the best players in Louisiana together to train, learn and develop together and to play with and against some of the best players in the region.
+It brings the best players in Louisiana together to train, learn and develop together and to play with and against elite players from across the region.
 Players are chosen not only on the basis of their technical abilities and their tactical awareness, but also on their commitment to the game and their own improvement as a player.
-ODP searches for the best and most dedicated players from across the state.

 WHAT IS EXPECTED OF ODP PLAYERS?

-Most importantly, because ODP is an elite program it must demand total commitment from all involved.
+ODP demands total commitment from all involved.
 Coaches and players are expected to attend every ODP training session and event.
 Missing an ODP event does not only diminish a player’s own development, it disrupts the process for other players as well.
-Only full commitment will make ODP and its players elite.

 WHAT DOES ODP COST?

 ODP is a zero-based program.
-That means, whatever it costs to run ODP is passed on to the players and their families.
-It also means, however, that it ODP does not operate at a profit.
+The costs to run ODP are passed on to the players, but ODP does not operate at a profit.
 ODP Costs are listed on the ODP Calendar and Costs page.
-To help our ODP families, payment for ODP can be done on an installment plan.
-Payment for the entire ODP season is expected, but if a player is prevented from participating in any event due to injury or another compelling reason, refunds may be available.
+Payments for ODP are on an installment plan.
+Payment in full is expected and refunds can only be granted if a player is prevented from participating due to injury or other compelling circumstances.

 WHICH AGE GROUPS ARE ELIGIBLE FOR ODP?